abhijithajith965/wedding-invitation-fathima-abdulhafeel/README.md

-# Sandra & Gokul — Wedding Invitation
+# Fathima and Hafeel — Wedding Invitation

 A scroll-driven, cinematic wedding invitation in a sage green & cream palette, inspired by Kerala temple mural art and the bell-metal *nilavilakku* lamp —